EdwinShibuMathew/EdwinShibuMathew/README.md

 ## 👋 Hi there!
 I'm Edwin Shibu Mathew

-🎓 I'm a third-year Computer Science student at Maynooth University, pursuing a B.Sc. in Computer Science and Software Engineering.
-I’m passionate about building efficient and impactful software, and I enjoy diving deep into programming languages, full-stack development, and intelligent systems.
+🎓 I'm a second-year Computer Science student at Maynooth University, pursuing a B.Sc. in Computer Science and Software Engineering .
+My academic journey is fueled by a strong passion for software engineering, refined through practical experience with a wide range of programming languages and technologies including Java, JavaScript, HTML, CSS, React, C++, Python, Node.js, and MongoDB.

 ---

 ## 💼 About Me

-🔹 Currently interning at **Oracle**, where I'm contributing to cutting-edge **Generative AI** projects.
-This role is helping me grow in problem-solving, collaboration, and scalable software design.
+🔹 Currently looking for a 2026 SWE Internship in Ireland or remote

 🔹 I’ve honed my skills in languages and frameworks such as **Java**, **JavaScript**, **React**, **Python**, **C++**, **HTML**, **CSS**, **Node.js**, and **MongoDB**.